-Rolls-Royce announced a new deal to provide deck machinery and propulsion to five cruise ships being built by Fincantieri at Monfalcone and Ancona Shipyards, Italy.
+Rolls-Royce announced a new deal to provide deck machinery and propulsion to 5 cruise vessels currently being built by Fincantieri at Monfalcone and Ancona shipbuilding yards, Italy.

 The orders are to supply deck machinery, steering gear and Promas system to two vessels being built for Viking Ocean Cruises.
 The contract also covers steering gear and deck machinery for a further vessel under construction for Regent Seven Seas Cruises, and steering gear is also being provided for two vessels being built for Princess Cruises.